coop-git/YamahaMusicCast/README.md

 The idea here is to select what device/model will be the master.
 This needs to be done per device/model which will then be the slave.
 If you want the *Living* to be the master for the *Kitchen*, select *Living - zone (IP)* from the thing *Kitchen*.
 The binding will check if there is already a group active for which *Living* is the master.
 If yes, this group will be used and *Kitchen* will be added.
-If no, a new group will be created.
+If not, a new group will be created.

 Set **channelMCServer** to *Standalone* to remove the device/model from the current active group.
 The group wil keep on exist with other devices/models.
 Use **channelUnlinkMCServer** on the Thing which is currently set to master to disband the group.